 Do I Need to be the Alpha Dog?

 There are still many outdated trainers out there that advocate asserting your dominance over your dog in a bid to make your dog conform to a lower position in the pack.
-These training methods are no longer recommended and ultimately make many problem behaviors such as fear aggression more likely.
+These in home dog training methods are no longer recommended and ultimately make many problem behaviors such as fear aggression more likely.
 It really doesn’t matter who goes through a doorway first and whether your dog sleeps on the bed.
 The most important thing is to reward good behavior and ignore all the bad stuff and to be consistent in the way you behave towards your dog.

 Attitude is Everything

-Keep your training fun, positive, reward-based and train in short 5 minute sessions in various locations.
+Keep your in home dog training fun, positive, reward-based and train in short 5 minute sessions in various locations.
 Avoid training when you or your dog are tired and grumpy.
 Patience and consistency is key.
 Your dog will sense if you are angry and frustrated, so don’t train if you are feeling stressed or rushed.
-Everyone in the household needs to have the same standards for behavior and reinforce the same same patterns and rules.
+Everyone in the household needs to have the same standards for behavior and reinforce the same patterns and rules.
 Anything else is really very confusing for your dog.
 So if mum lets the puppy on the bed, but dad doesn’t the poor pup is not going to understand why dad keeps getting angry at him.

 What to Use as Rewards